-Building occupants felt relief upon leaving the building with a relatively fast recovery.
+- Building occupants feel relief upon leaving the building with a relatively fast recovery.

 How Much Does Perception Have to Do with It?

-As Sick Building Syndrome cannot often be tied to a specific cause other than time spent in a specific building, or a specific part of the building, some regard the symptoms experienced as potentially psychologically rooted.
+As Sick Building Syndrome cannot often equate to a specific cause other than time spent in a specific building, or a specific part of the building, some regard the experienced symptoms as potentially psychologically rooted.

-However, studies have shown an association between the perception of poor indoor air quality, symptoms experienced and the indoor environmental context.
-For example, air conditioned buildings generally show a higher prevalence of symptomatic individuals than naturally ventilated buildings:
+However, studies have shown a clear association between the perception of poor indoor air quality, symptoms experienced, and the actual indoor environmental context.
+For example, air-conditioned buildings generally show a higher prevalence of symptomatic individuals than naturally ventilated buildings:

 The Economic Cost of Sick Building Syndrome

-Sick Building Syndrome Solutions: The Importance of Education & Safe Indoor Spaces
+Sick Building Syndrome Prevention & Solutions: The Importance of Education & Safe Indoor Spaces

-A big part of preventing Sick Building Syndrome relies on taking proactive measures to improve indoor environments, such as preventing exposure from pollution in the first place and improving ventilation.
+A big part of preventing Sick Building Syndrome relies on taking proactive measures to improve the health of indoor environments, such as reducing exposure to outdoor and indoor air pollution and improving ventilation.

-“doubling the outdoor air supply rate alone could reduce illness and the occurrence of the sick building syndrome roughly by 10%”.
+Experts suggest that doubling the outdoor air supply rate alone could reduce illness and the occurrence of sick building syndrome by roughly 10%.

-1. Recognition of the Indoor-Outdoor Air Pollution Continuum
+1. Increased Recognition of the Indoor-Outdoor Air Pollution Continuum

 2. Increased Government Attention